Pathfinder - Cavalier Orders Breakdown

 The Order of the Lion is great in every way.
 It has a cool flavor, it cooperates well with your allies, it doesn't have limited daily uses, and the benefits are all interesting, useful, and flavorful.

-Order Abilities: Lion's Call is a small buff, but it's free to use, so throw it up before every fight.
-For the King will be your big flashy game-changer in the middle of a fight, and Sheild of the Liege makes you a fantastic Defender, even when enemies are in reach of your squishiest allies.
+: Lion's Call is a small buff, but it's free to use, so throw it up before every fight.
+For the King will be your big flashy game-changer in the middle of a fight, and shield of the Liege makes you a fantastic Defender, even when enemies are in reach of your squishiest allies.

-Lion's Call (Ex): The +1 bonus to attacks isn't much and it will stop mattering very early, but it's a free bonus that you can start before kicking a door.
-The bonus against fear is solid, and you can allow your terrified allies to reroll, which is probably more useful than the actualy bonus.
+(Ex): The +1 bonus to attacks isn't much and it will stop mattering very early, but it's a free bonus that you can start before kicking a door.
+The bonus against fear is solid, and you can allow your terrified allies to reroll, which is probably more useful than the actual bonus.

 Apparently this isn't an order related to aquatic mammals.
 The rest of the order is just as disappointing.
 Despite an excellent flavor, the abilities provided are boring and provide very small bonuses which apply in very rare situations.
 Save this order for NPCs.